Skip to content

 Visas

 PASSPORT You’ll need a valid passport to travel internationally and most countries require your passport to have a minimum of 6 months validity, so remember to check the expiry date.
 We need your passport information to get everything ready for your trip so it’s important that the information on your booking matches your passport exactly.
 Please take care to provide the correct details.
 We recommend carrying a copy of the photo page of your passport while travelling and leaving a copy at home with family or friends.
-VISAS & ENTRY REQUIREMENTS Many countries require a visa and obtaining the correct visa for your trip and any countries you may transit through is your responsibility.
+VISAS & ENTRY REQUIREMENTS You are responsible for obtaining relevant visa and travel information required for entry, departure and travel to each country or region you visit on your trip.
 We recommend you check your visa requirements as soon as you have booked your trip.
 This will ensure you have time to prepare your documents and for your visa application to be processed.
-You can check the entry requirements for your nationality on your government's foreign travel advisories, consular websites or on our page here: www.intrepidtravel.com/visa-entry-requirements
+You can check the entry requirements for your nationality on your government's foreign travel advisories, consular websites or on our page here: http://www.intrepidtravel.com/visa-entry-requirements

 Why we love it

-Visit the famed arboretum in Trsteno – a Premium Exclusive Experience – then have brunch at a local family-owned farm, presented by a renowned Croatian chef.
+Visit the famed arboretum in Trsteno for a Signature Experience, then have brunch at a local family-owned farm, presented by a renowned Croatian chef.
 Wander around, tuck into local cuisine and enjoy the views of the Elaphiti Islands and the Adriatic Sea.

 Explore the most important historical sites in this region from the ancient Greek and Roman ruins in Butrint National Park to the Cetinje Monastery in Montenegro.